Lei2024/Lei2024/README.md

 - I'm interested in drawing and crocheting
 - I'm currently learning how to code in different languages
 - I'm originally from Oahu
-- I'm a Sophomore in Computer Engineering
+- I'm a Junior in Computer Engineering
 - I chose my major to explore how computers function
 - A fun fact about me is: I play the flute for the UH Manoa band
 - What do I want to learn from EE 205?
 I want to learn how object-oriented programming is helpful in real case scenarios